dan-carroll/danreads/documents/_reviews/science_fiction/_posts/to_ride_pegasus.md

 date: 2021-06-24
 updated:
 tags: [talents, ESP, science_fiction]
+description: "They were four extraordinary women who read minds, healed bodies, diverted disasters, foretold the future--and became pariahs in their own land.
+A talented, elite cadre, they stepped out of the everyday human race...to enter their own!"
 type: review
 sub_type: science_fiction
 author: Anne McCaffrey
 author_page: anne_mccaffrey
 publisher: Ballantine Books
 copyright: 1973
-description: "They were four extraordinary women who read minds, healed bodies, diverted disasters, foretold the future--and became pariahs in their own land.
-A talented, elite cadre, they stepped out of the everyday human race...to enter their own!"
 genre: science_fiction
 format: hardback
 number_pages: 232
 cover_image: /assets/img/covers/to_ride_pegasus2.jpg
 image_alt: Cover image for To Ride Pegasus
+summary: |
+  They were called Talents – people with extrasensory abilities including reading minds, predicting the future, and healing.
+But though their gifts were useful and powerful, they were not happy.
+Often afraid of their own "inexplicable" powers, they lived on the margins – until Henry Darrow dreamed up the Parapsychic Center and started making a place for the Talents.
+It wasn't very long before they had a mission – and enemies.
 ISBN: 0345369971
 ASIN:
 amazon_cover: |